chloehuang123/Udemy-data-structure-and-algorithms-Andrei/README.md

 - Seen in databases and caches
 - Key in hash table is used as the index of where to find the value in memory (hash function is used to find the value)
 - Hash function: function that generates a value of fixed length for each input that it gets --> give it an input and the function generates some random pattern (hash)

-- A hash function is 1-way: can only give input and hash, can't determine input from hash
+1. A hash function is 1-way: can only give input and hash, can't determine input from hash
-- The input will always result in the same hash(pattern) --> a function given the same input will always have the same output
+2. The input will always result in the same hash (pattern) --> a function given the same input will always have the same output
-- send key through a hash function that is going to hash something quickly and then map whatever the hash came out to be into a memory address where we want to store our data
+- Send key through a hash function that is going to hash something quickly and then map whatever the hash came out to be into a memory address where we want to store our data

 #### Picture:

 #### When to use:
 #### Pro vs con: